DTS-STN/Service-Canada-Labs/modernize.md

 - everything is public

 ## Considerations
-- do we have the resources to commit?
+- do we have the resources to commit
-- do we care enough to change an existing and ingrained process?
+- do we care enough to change an existing and ingrained process
+- is it feasible or prudent enough to change and exisiting and reliable process
+- is the content unclassified, protected a, etc.
+- who does translations and the process to do them in the context of our application